April 16, 2014 Wai`alae Weekly Packet

-Please click on the links below to download/print the contents of the Wai’alae Weekly packet for March 5, 2014.
-Please note that for this week, there are several links as the Fun Fair flyers are separated.
-March 5, 2014 Wai`alae Weekly Packet Its Time Fun Fair Flyer 3-5-14 FUN FAIR2 … Continue reading
+Please click on the link below to download/print the contents of the Wai’alae Weekly packet for April 16, 2014.
+April 16, 2014 Wai`alae Weekly Packet

 2014-2015 School Year Wai`alae School Enrollment Survey